 The aquamarine sea that laps at Barbados' sandy shores houses large, vibrant coral reefs which provide shelter for millions of spectacular sea organisms.
 Barbados' extensive ocean habitat is perfect for divers and snorkelers because of its unique animal and plant life.

-There are 4 dive services, a variety of dive shops, and at least 36 different dive sites to choose from.
+You'll find 6 dive operators, a variety of dive shops, and at least 36 interesting dive sites in the area.

-The dive shops worth looking into can be seen below.
+The dive shops available can be seen in the following chart.

 |Hazell's Water World||(246) 426-4043||0.7 mi.
 Southeast of Downtown Bridgetown|